Vehicle Inspections Safety Talk

 - Look for low tire pressure.
 This could signal that you need air in the tire or a patch depending on the problem.

 - Look for any bubbles in your tire.
 If there is a bubble in your tire this means you have a break in a belt in the tire and it is now compromised.
 It is recommended that you use your spare or get it replaced immediately before driving the vehicle again because the tire could give way at any time.

 - Start the car and listen for any odd noises.

 - Make sure there are no objects that you could strike pulling out from where you are parked.

 - Pull forward and test the brakes before starting your trip.

-While the majority of the time you will never any of the issues mentioned above, the one time you do it could result in a serious accident.
+While the majority of the time you will never have any of the issues mentioned above, the one time you do, it could result in a serious accident.
 Take mechanical issues seriously and when you find one during an inspection get it fixed by a professional to ensure the vehicle is safe to operate.